What is Vocational English as a Second Language?

 The Vocational English as a Second Language (VESL) program is designed to help immigrants learn English through specific vocational skills related to job employment.

-The goal of vocational English as a Second Language (VESL) programs is to assist refugees and immigrants to find employment in the United States by increasing their use of second language and their technical skills.
-The goal is for students to acquire fluency in English so that they can obtain better jobs opportunities in the United States without communication difficulties.
-VESL programs allow immigrants to become better communicators within their work setting and identify transferable job skills.
+One of the goals of VESL programs is to assist refugees and immigrants in finding employment in the United States by increasing their usage of English and their technical skills.
+When students acquire fluency in English, they may be offered better job opportunities in the U.S. VESL programs allow immigrants and refugees to become better communicators within their workplace and identify transferable job skills.

-Columbia College Vocational English as a Second Language Program is designed to provide job related communication skill and comprehensive English language skill for job readiness and job advancement for students who have previous job experience and/or skills.
-There are basic business English skill courses such as ‘Job success’ series and practical language classes such as listening, speaking, reading, writing and sentence structure.
-The courses focus on basic interpersonal communication (BICS) skills such as expressing needs and like, describing people, places, and things, retelling past events, asking informational questions, making predictions, and expressing and supporting opinions.
+Columbia College’s VESL Program is designed to provide job-related communication skills and comprehensive English skills for career readiness and advancement geared towards students who have previous employment history.
+We offer practical language classes such as listening, speaking, reading, writing and sentence structure and a basic business skill course ‘Job Success’.
+These courses focus on interpersonal communication skills will help students to express needs and opinions, describe people, places and things, retell past events, ask informational questions, and make predictions.